Phuong Q. Le

 Hi there!
 Thanks for checking out my website.

-I am currently a postdoctoral researcher at the Frank Batten School of Leadership and Public Policy at University of Virginia, working with Dr. Abigail Scholer.
+I am a Principal Researcher and Mindworks Chief Scientist at The University of Chicago Booth School of Business.
+I was previously a postdoctoral researcher at University of Virginia Frank Batten School of Leadership and Public Policy, working with Dr. Abigail Scholer.
 I completed my M.A. and Ph.D. in Psychology under the mentorship of Drs.
 Kentaro Fujita and Lisa Libby at The Ohio State University, and received my B.A. in Psychology and Social Sciences Interdisciplinary (International Studies) from SUNY Buffalo.

 Phuong: /fʊəŋ/ pronounced almost like “foo-uhng” but said quickly as one syllable